QuantConnect/Lean/CONTRIBUTING.md

 A contributor can be anyone!
 It could be you.
 Continue reading this section if you wish to get involved and contribute back to the QuantConnect Lean open source project!

+## Code Style and Testing

+Code reviewers will be expecting to see code that follows Microsoft's C# guidelines.
+There are a few resources available [here](https://msdn.microsoft.com/en-us/library/czefa0ke(VS.71).aspx) and [here](https://msdn.microsoft.com/en-us/library/ff926074.aspx).

+All pull requests must be accompanied by units tests.
+If it is a new feature, the tests should highlight expected use cases as well as edge cases, if applicable.
+If it is a bugfix, there should be tests that expose the bug in question.

 ## Initial Setup

 * Setup a [GitHub](https://github.com/) account